w3c/wot/liaisons/opcf/README.md

 # OPC UA W3C WoT Cooperation Proposal (Draft)

 ## Purpose
-The OPC UA W3C WoT Working Group is a joint initiative of the W3C Web of Things (WoT) (https://www.w3.org/WoT/) and the OPC Foundation (https://opcfoundation.org/).
-The purpose is the development of an OPC UA Binding for the W3C Web of Things through an OPC UA Companion specification and mirrored as a W3C Note document.
+This is a joint initiative of the W3C Web of Things (WoT) (https://www.w3.org/WoT/) and the OPC Foundation (https://opcfoundation.org/).
+The purpose is the development of an OPC UA Binding Ontology through an OPC UA Companion specification and a W3C Note document for OPU UA Binding for the W3C WoT Thing Description.

 ## Scope
 The W3C Web of Thing (WoT) should support a standardized binding to OPC UA systems to enable simple application development like for cross-domain